jailop/tzutrader/docs_src/reference_guide/09_cli.md

 ## ⚠️ Disclaimer

-**Educational Use Only**: The TzuTrader CLI is for backtesting and research purposes only.
+Educational Use Only: The TzuTrader CLI is for backtesting and research purposes only.
 It does not provide financial advice.
 Trading involves substantial risk, and past performance does not guarantee future results.
 Users are solely responsible for their trading decisions.

 ## Overview

 The TzuTrader CLI provides a command-line interface for running backtests without writing code.
 It's particularly useful for quick parameter testing, batch processing historical data, and automating repetitive analysis tasks.

-**Binary:** `tzu`
+Binary: `tzu`
-**Version:** 0.8.0
+Version: 0.8.0
-**Powered by:** [cligen](https://github.com/c-blake/cligen) - automatic CLI generation
+Powered by: [cligen](https://github.com/c-blake/cligen) - automatic CLI generation

 ## When to Use the CLI

 The CLI tool serves specific use cases where writing Nim code would be overhead:

-- **Quick backtests:** Testing a strategy against a single symbol's historical data
+- Quick backtests: Testing a strategy against a single symbol's historical data
-- **Parameter exploration:** Trying different parameter values to see their effect
+- Parameter exploration: Trying different parameter values to see their effect
-- **Batch processing:** Automating backtests in scripts or pipelines
+- Batch processing: Automating backtests in scripts or pipelines

 For more complex needs—custom strategies, multi-symbol scanning, advanced portfolio logic, or integration with other systems—writing Nim code using the library directly provides greater flexibility.